HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Don't ignore it.
-Read the notice carefully and note the deadline (usually 180 days).
-Contact the City of Boardman Building Codes Division (administers building program for Gilliam County) to confirm the violation details.
-Then gather all documents related to the unpermitted work.
+Start by reading the notice in full and identifying the specific violation cited and the response deadline (typically 180 days).
+Then call the City of Boardman Building Codes Division (administers building program for Gilliam County) to confirm the details and ask about the after-the-fact permit process.

-Ignoring the notice can result in daily fines ($1,000 for first offense working without permit; $2,000 and 3-month license suspension for second offense; $5,000 and permanent license revocation for third offense (ORS 701.098).
-Investigation fees of $85/hour minimum 1-hour charge plus 12% state surcharge may apply.), a lien on your property, and the county pursuing legal action.
-It can also block you from selling your home.
-Acting quickly is always the right choice.
+Non-response can trigger daily fines ($1,000 for first offense working without permit; $2,000 and 3-month license suspension for second offense; $5,000 and permanent license revocation for third offense (ORS 701.098).
+Investigation fees of $85/hour minimum 1-hour charge plus 12% state surcharge may apply.), a property lien, and potential legal action by the county.
+It also creates a public record that will appear in title searches, making your home difficult to sell or refinance.

-Oregon has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: ORS 455.320 (Owner-built dwellings), ORS 455.050 (Building permits), ORS 455.058 (Investigation fee for work commenced without permit), ORS 701.098 (Working without construction permit).
-Our Action Plan covers this in detail.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 180-day response window is firm.
+The governing statute is ORS 455.320 (Owner-built dwellings), ORS 455.050 (Building permits), ORS 455.058 (Investigation fee for work commenced without permit), ORS 701.098 (Working without construction permit).

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.